colinwelty/dc_ts_erin/README.md

 Each of these parts has their own dedicated folder.

+**NOTE**
+Output files for each simulation total over 250GB.
+As such, select data was provided in .pkl form, with steps to replicate certain pieces of analysis in respective code.
+Future Zenodo link will likely provide cached output for more data--however, current code was uploaded for the purpose of showing was workflow was like in production of this paper.

 Please correspond with Colin Welty (colinwelty@ou.edu) for any questions regarding data, code, or output.